vdmitriyev/gopscan/README.md

 ## About

-`gopscan` is a command-line utility (CLI) to scan a list of servers for open TCP ports on using a special list of ports.
-The utility has been implemented in Go.
+`gopscan` - This command-line utility (CLI) scans a list of servers for open TCP ports.
+A specific port range used for scanning is defined in a file.
+The tool has been implemented in Go.

 ## Key Features